ORNL/AdditiveFOAM/tutorials/AMB2018-02-B/README.md

 `targetCellsPerProc`

-Target cell count per MPI processor.
-The `targetCellLoad` model adjusts the projected refinement volume to keep the total mesh size near this load.
+Soft target for the global average cell count per MPI processor.
+The model raises this value when required by the initial mesh and minimum projected refinement volume.
+The `maxCells` entry in `dynamicMeshDict` limits global refinement independently.

 `nBufferVolumes`

 Minimum projected scan-path volume expressed as a multiple of the source-buffer volume.
 This keeps the projected refinement region from shrinking below the local scan-path coverage.
+This minimum coverage takes precedence over further target-volume reduction.

 `maxSearchIter`